When it comes to romantic things to do in Maui for couples, it’s often the small things that spark the biggest flame.

 You then cross small streams and pools to reach the base of the spectacular 400-foot-high Waimoku Falls.

-As romantic as sunsets can be, there’s really nothing like watching the sunrise from Mount Haleakala’s majestic peak (10,000 feet above sea level) with the one you love.
+As romantic as sunsets can be, there’s really nothing like watching the sunrise from Mount Haleakala’s majestic peak.

-Be sure to plan properly and check what time sunrise will be on the day you want to go.
+First, you’ll need to check the sunrise time on the day you want to go.

-Keep in mind that it takes about 1-½ hours to drive to Haleakala, and you want to arrive at least a ½ hour before to claim your ideal spot.
+It takes about 1½ hours to drive to Haleakala, and you want to arrive at least a ½ hour before sunrise to claim your ideal spot.

-You need to make a reservation with the park ahead of time to view the sunrise – see here for sunrise reservations at Haleakala National Park.
+Second and importantly, you need to make a reservation with the park.
+Do this ahead of time on the Haleakala National Park sunrise reservation website.

 Also, being at such a high altitude and arriving before the sun rises in the sky means chilly temperatures.
 Just another great reason to pack a blanket and steal some extra snuggle time with your sweetheart!